akhilesh636/Sensor-Anamoly-Detection/README.md

 Connect the SPI TFT screen to the STM32F4VGT6 microcontroller. <br>
 Update the code to display relevant sensor data on the screen.
 This may include the current sensor values, anomaly status, and other metrics. <br><br>
 **Usage** <br>
-Monitoring Anomalies<br>
+* Monitoring Anomalies<br>
-Once the system is up and running, it will continuously monitor sensor data in real-time.
+- Once the system is up and running, it will continuously monitor sensor data in real-time.
 The following steps outline the key operations of the system: <br>

-*Local Display:* The SPI TFT screen will show sensor values and anomaly status on-site.
+- *Local Display:* The SPI TFT screen will show sensor values and anomaly status on-site.
 If an anomaly is detected, the screen will show a warning or highlight the issue for local attention. <br>

-*Cloud Monitoring:* The ESP32 WROOM-E module will periodically send sensor data to the cloud via MQTT.
+- *Cloud Monitoring:* The ESP32 WROOM-E module will periodically send sensor data to the cloud via MQTT.
 Remote users can connect to the MQTT broker to receive real-time sensor readings and alerts. <br>

-*Anomaly Detection:* The system uses the Z-score method and rule-based approach to detect anomalies in sensor data.
+- *Anomaly Detection:* The system uses the Z-score method and rule-based approach to detect anomalies in sensor data.
 If an anomaly is detected, the system will flag it locally on the display and remotely in the cloud. <br>

-*Alerts:* Optionally, the system can be configured to send email or SMS alerts if an anomaly exceeds a critical threshold. <br><br>
+- *Alerts:* Optionally, the system can be configured to send email or SMS alerts if an anomaly exceeds a critical threshold. <br><br>

-**Example Data Flow**
+**Example Data Flow** <br>
-Sensors generate data. <br>
+* Sensors generate data. <br>
-The STM32F4VGT6 microcontroller collects and processes the data. <br>
+* The STM32F4VGT6 microcontroller collects and processes the data. <br>
-FreeRTOS schedules tasks to detect anomalies and send data to the ESP32. <br>
+* FreeRTOS schedules tasks to detect anomalies and send data to the ESP32. <br>
-The ESP32 sends the data to the cloud using MQTT. <br>
+* The ESP32 sends the data to the cloud using MQTT. <br>
-Data is visualized on the SPI TFT screen and/or remote cloud dashboard. <br><br>
+* Data is visualized on the SPI TFT screen and/or remote cloud dashboard. <br><br>
 **Contributing**
-We welcome contributions to improve the functionality and performance of this project.
+* We welcome contributions to improve the functionality and performance of this project.
 If you'd like to contribute, please follow these steps: <br>

-Fork the repository to your own GitHub account. <br>
+* Fork the repository to your own GitHub account. <br>
-Create a new branch for your feature or fix (git checkout -b feature-name). <br>
+* Create a new branch for your feature or fix (git checkout -b feature-name). <br>
-Make changes and commit them (git commit -am 'Added new feature'). <br>
+* Make changes and commit them (git commit -am 'Added new feature'). <br>
-Push the changes to your fork (git push origin feature-name). <br>
+* Push the changes to your fork (git push origin feature-name). <br>
-Submit a pull request with a description of your changes. <br>
+* Submit a pull request with a description of your changes. <br>
-**License**
+**License** <br>
-This project is licensed under the MIT License - see the LICENSE file for details.
+* This project is licensed under the MIT License - see the LICENSE file for details.